ahi-dev/ahi-app-examples/Web/README.md

 - a web server,
 - a web browser

-## Set-up
+## Prepare

 To get started we will create several files called in our development folder:
-- `index.html`
-- `styles.css`
-- `indexscript.js`

-Our initial plan is as follows:
+- `index.html`to create form input page - **instructions not provided**
-- Add scripts to `index.html`.
+- `indexscript.js` to setup and initialize MultiScan
-- Create a HTML form.
-- Add basic styling.
+- `styles.css` for styling - **instructions not provided**
-- Test and get ready to handle results.
+- `results.html` to handle scan results passed back from MultiScan SDK

-## Adding Scripts

-The AHI Web MultiScan has two components.
-Setting up the system, and submitting to the service.
+- `resultsScript.js` to create results page - **instructions not provided**

+**Note:** Refer to FaceScan Schemas to view the user input requirements for the form page.

+#### There are three parts to implementing MultiScan Web SDK:
+1. Setting up the system
+2. Initializing the service
+3. Handling the results

+The form input and results display pages are not a part of this SDK.
+We recommend that developers build these pages according to their use case and include a scan guide for users to achieve best results.

+## 1. Setup MultiScan SDK

 In the first instance we will configure our code to call the AHI service and set-up MultiScan.
-This is done by adding the following code before the closing `BODY` tag.
+This is done by adding the following code to `index.html` before the closing `BODY` tag

 ```html
 <script